-The Nortown Theater, on Western Avenue, just south of Devon Avenue,
+The Nortown Theater, on Western Avenue, just south of Devon Avenue, west side of the street |

 There was a second story to the building, where a marble staircase led you to the marble ladies' restroom.
 Once inside, it was magical to an 11-year-old.
 I will never forget the metal machine affixed to the restroom wall at which you could purchase, for two quarters, ladies' private needs, bobby pins, soft thick wrapped kleenexes, and most fantastically, a rich, red miniature lipstick.
 Ah, Debbie and Geralyn and me, we were swept away.